HongyuMou/POSample/README.md

 ## Usage

-Here's a simple example of how to use the `POSample` package, which works in the Jupyter environment:
+Here's a simple example of how to use the `POSample` package, which works after we open Python in the terminal environment:

 ```python
 from POSample import POSample